List of Kamen Rider Ryuki characters: Yui Kanzaki

 Yui Kanzaki (神崎 優衣, Kanzaki Yui) is a young caring woman who had been aiding Ren prior to the series to locate her long-lost brother Shiro Kanzaki.
 While investigating Shiro's disappearance over the course of the series, she discovers the drawings they made as children served as the basis for the Mirror World's monsters and that, due to their neglectful parents, the real Yui died and allowed her Mirror World counterpart to inhabit her body.
-Due to being unable to survive outside of the Mirror World, the doppelganger will die on Yui's twentieth birthday, which led to Shiro developing the Rider War in the hopes of saving her.
+Due to being unable to survive outside of the Mirror World, the doppelganger will die on Yui's twentieth birthday, which led to Shiro developing the Rider Fight in the hopes of saving her.
 Having repressed these memories, Yui remains unaware of them until the present.
-Despite Shiro, Ren, and Shinji Kido's best efforts, the Mirror World Yui fades from existence short of the deadline, though her spirit appears before Shiro to tell him she did not want him to save her in the manner he wanted, inspiring him to reverse the Rider War's events.
+Despite Shiro, Ren, and Shinji Kido's best efforts, the Mirror World Yui fades from existence short of the deadline, though her spirit appears before Shiro to tell him she did not want him to save her in the manner he wanted, inspiring him to reverse the Rider Fight's events.

 In an alternate ending depicted in the film Kamen Rider Ryuki: Episode Final, the lonely Yui had met and befriended Shinji as children, but he seemingly abandoned her despite promising not to.
 Yui was invited by her Mirror World counterpart to play with her, only to learn she will immediately die if she returns to the real world.
 Yui's doppelganger loaned the original her lifespan, which will last until her twentieth birthday, in exchange for Yui and Shiro's drawings.
-After joining Ren and Shinji in their fight against the Mirror Monsters in the present, Yui eventually dies, though an angered Shiro does not end the Rider War.
+After joining Ren and Shinji in their fight against the Mirror Monsters in the present, Yui eventually dies, though an angered Shiro does not end the Rider Fight.

 Yui Kanzaki is portrayed by Ayano Sugiyama (杉山 彩乃, Sugiyama Ayano).